 Giveaway!
 As is the custom, there is not only a giveaway on Island Batik's blog, there is also one here.
 Simply leave me a comment telling me your favourite body of water (mine is Lake Erie).
 Followers can get a second entry by telling me in a separate comment how you follow me.
 At the end of the hop, I will have my trusty grandson Brady choose a number and I will email that person.
 If you are a no-reply blogger, please write your email in your comment or I will choose another winner.

-This is what you will win, the remainder of the 2.5" strips of Jungle and a copy of Blue Skies & Sunny Days which is a great way to make use of not even half a set of strips!
+This is what you will win, the remainder of the 2.5" strips of Jungle Cruise and a copy of Blue Skies & Sunny Days which is a great way to make use of not even half a set of strips!

 Please note that due to the high volume of comments during giveaways, as well as that I am on vacation I am unable to reply to your comments, but I will for sure read them!